UMNLibraries/mp-upload-deed-images-standalone/README.md

 After this process, the AWS step machine and lambdas will OCR the files, look for racial terms and generate a web-friendly jpeg.

 Please note that each of these steps will incur AWS costs.

+After this step, you should use deed machine commands to aggregate and ingest the results of this process from s3.

 ## Requirements
 - Python 3 (Have not tried 2)